lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Rationale for choices {#sec-rationale}

-In generating the list of Composite algorithms, the following general guidance was used, however, during development of this specification several algorithms were added by direct request even though they do not fit this guidance.
+In generating the list of composite algorithms, the following general guidance was used, however, during development of this specification several algorithms were added by direct request even though they do not fit this guidance.

 * Pair equivalent security levels between component algorithms.
 * NIST-P-384 is CNSA approved [CNSA2.0] for all classification levels.